fanzhoulll/tcpEvaluation/README.md

 It has long been known that classical TCP protocols (Tahoe, Reno, NewReno) perform bad in lossy or high BDP network.
 In this experiment we will pick NewReno as the representation of classical TCP protocol and compare it with new variations of TCP in more challenging network conditions.
 The protocols are are going to study in this experiments are NewReno, Westwood+, and Cubic.
 Westwood+ is famous for its ability to fast recovery from non-congestion packet loss.
 Cubic is the default TCP protocol for Linux system and is known as its great performance in high BDP network.

-First we study the performance of TCP NewReno and TCP Westwood+ in high packet loss rate network.
+First we study the performance of TCP NewReno and TCP Westwood+ with lossy link (like wireless network).

 Protocol: NewReno/Westwood+